bioimage-io/bioimageio-chatbot/docs/figure-2-use-cases.md

 ### Scenario (c): Running AI Models for Image Analysis

+- **Download Image Data**: Begin by creating a new folder on your computer named test-image.
+Download the image data file from [this link](https://raw.githubusercontent.com/bioimage-io/bioimageio-chatbot/bioengine-support/docs/screenshots/nuclei.tiff) and save it into the test-image folder.
-- **Initiate Bioimage Analyst**: Initiate the Bioimage Analyst chatbot by selecting "Bioimage Analyst(Bridget)" on the right of the chatbot menu.
+- **Initiate Bioimage Analyst**: Navigate to the BioImage.IO chatbot interface at [this page](https://bioimage.io/chat/).
+Activate the Bioimage Analyst chatbot, known as "Bioimage Analyst(Bridget)", by selecting it from the chatbot menu on the right side of the page.
-- **Mount your Data Folder**: Click on the "Mount Data Folder" button to mount a folder containing the image data.
-Once mounted, the chatbot will confirm the successful mounting.
+- **Mount your Data Folder**: Within the chat interface, click on the "Mount Files" button located below the dialog window.
+This action will allow you to mount the test-image folder that contains your downloaded image data.
+The chatbot will confirm the successful mounting of the folder and will list the files contained within, ensuring that your data is ready for analysis.
 - **Run CellPose Model**: Type "Segment the image `/mnt/nuclei.tif` using Cellpose" to run the Cellpose model on the image data.
-Once the model is executed successfully, the chatbot will confirm the completion of the segmentation process and display the results.
+Upon successful execution of the model, the chatbot will notify you that the segmentation process is complete and will display the analyzed results.

 ### Scenario (d): Developing New Extensions